-PROJECT DESCRIPTION: Construction of a new boat dock consisting of a 28 by 4 foot pier, 10 by 14 foot platform, 3 by 21 foot gangway, and 27 foot long float 4 feet wide at the channelward end with a 10 by 9 foot lobe at the base of the gangway.
-The pier and platform are proposed to be supported by three 14 inch square T-piles.
-The 10 by 14 foot platform is proposed to be used for staging area for boat passengers, especially small children, to prepare for boating excursions (i.e. put on life jackets, etc.), folding of sails and as a location for placement of fiberglass storage boxes to be used for storage of boating items such as anchors, fenders, and dock lines.
+PROJECT DESCRIPTION: Construction of a new boat dock consisting of a 44 by 31 foot U-shaped float with an attached 9 foot wide lobe at the base of the gangway, 3 by 22 foot gangway, and a 10 by 14 foot platform.
+The platform is proposed to be used as a staging area for boating activities folding of sails and other maintenance related to the boats.
 In addition, because the platform is above the tide, it is a safe place to locate the weather tight electrical services necessary for the boat.
 Also, backflow devices are proposed to be mounted on the platform.
+Also proposed is an 8 foot long deck cantilevered 5 feet beyond the bulkhead.

-LOCAL APPROVALS RECEIVED: Newport Beach Fire and Marine Department Approval in Concept, Harbor Permit Number 151-1401.
+LOCAL APPROVALS RECEIVED: City of Newport Beach Fire and Marine Department Approval in Concept, Harbor Permit Number 200-636.

-SUBSTANTIVE FILE DOCUMENTS: City of Newport Beach Certified Land Use Plan, City of Newport Beach Harbor Permit Policies, Coastal Development Permits 5-98-523 (Bridges); 5-98-229 (Close).
+SUBSTANTIVE FILE DOCUMENTS: City of Newport Beach certified Land Use Plan; City of Newport Beach Harbor Permit Policies, Coastal Development Permits 5-99-120 (Sutherland), 5-99-121 (Vance), 5-99-043 (Brown), 5-98-523 (Bridges).